 The way in which public cloud services and private cloud operations are utilized is essentially dependent on organizational needs and priorities.
 The extent to which public cloud services are utilized can be as minimal as an offsite backup, or as extensive as being the primary component of data storage and processing.
 The process of finding an appropriate balance between public and private should take into consideration your organization's IT budget, the strength of internet infrastructure in the areas in which your organization operates, needs for regulatory compliance, and allowances for legacy applications which cannot be easily migrated to the cloud, as well as cloud-based applications which are not possible to run on-premises.

-Deployments explicitly labeled hybrid cloud have declined in recent years as other deployment concepts such as hyperconverged infrastructure have risen in popularity.
+Deployments explicitly labeled hybrid cloud had declined briefly as related cloud computing architecture concepts, such as hyperconverged infrastructure, rose in popularity.

 - Research: Hybrid cloud - deployment, drivers, strategies and value (Tech Pro Research)

 - Amazon Web Services: A cheat sheet (TechRepublic)